Creamy Homemade Coleslaw

 For this coleslaw recipe, all you need are some very basic ingredients:

-- Create the creamy dressing by combining everything but the fresh cabbage.
+- Make the coleslaw dressing.
+Create the creamy dressing by combining everything but the fresh cabbage and onion

-- Combine the dressing with the shredded cabbage, and fold to incorporate.
+- Add the dressing.
+Combine the dressing with the shredded cabbage, and fold to incorporate.

 Now here’s that tip I promised you, to make the onion blend into the salad.
 I like some raw onion flavor in salad dressings, but I don’t like to bite chunks of it!